The Children’s Museum of Richmond requires one adult for every five children.

 Please note that the Children’s Museum’s exhibits and programs are designed for children aged 0-5 years and kindergarten through the 3rd grade.
+Please note the size restrictions posted at exhibits, as older children may not be able to access every exhibit.
 Below is our admission policy.

 The museum may close due to weather, special events, and holidays, so be sure to check our website before planning your visit.